jeka-dev/jeka/docs/legacy/tutorials/gui-getting-started.md

 ## Import 3rd Party libraries <a name="import"></a>

-We can also import 3rd-party libraries to use in our build classes by using the `@JkInjectClasspath`annotation.
+We can also import 3rd-party libraries to use in our build classes by using the `@JkDep`annotation.

 Libraries referenced with coordinates will come into classpath along with all their dependencies.